elyes1991/modular-javascript-ES5/README.md

 });
 ```
 > ##### index.html
-To add the support of the AMD format we should add the **requirejs** module loader as a js dependency on our web page, and specify **data-main** attribute and pass the main app file which is in our case app.js.
+To add the support of the AMD format we should add the **requirejs** module loader as a js dependency on our web page, and specify **data-main** attribute and pass the main app file path which is in our case app.js.
 ```html
 <html>
 <head>